The AERO team

 Dr Lisa O’Brien AM, Chair

-Lisa chaired the Expert Panel to Inform a Better and Fairer Education System, which advised Education Ministers on the key targets and specific reforms that should be tied to funding in the National School Reform Agreement in 2023.
+Lisa chaired the Expert Panel to Inform a Better and Fairer Education System, which advised Education Ministers on the key targets and specific reforms that should be tied to funding in the National School Reform Agreement in 2024.
 In 2022, she was recognised as a Member in the General Division of the Order of Australia.
 A Medical Practitioner registered in New South Wales and a Fellow of the Royal Australasian College of Medical Administrators, Lisa also holds a Master of Business Administration, a Master of Human Resource Management and Coaching and is a graduate of the Australian Institute of Company Directors.

-Emeritus Professor Colleen Hayward AM, Deputy chair
+Emeritus Professor Colleen Hayward AM, Deputy Chair

 Colleen Hayward is a senior Noongar woman with extensive family links throughout the south-west of Western Australia.
 For more than 35 years, Colleen has provided significant input to policies and programs on a wide range of issues, reflecting the needs of minority groups at community, state and national levels.
 Among her many achievements, she has been recognised for her long-standing work for and on behalf of Aboriginal and Torres Strait Islander communities across Australia by winning the 2008 National NAIDOC Aboriginal Person of the Year Award.
 Colleen is also an inductee into the WA Department of Education’s Hall of Fame for Achievement in Aboriginal Education.
 In 2012, she was recognised as a Member in the General Division of the Order of Australia, and 2015 saw Colleen awarded one of Murdoch University’s Distinguished Alumni for her work in the areas of Equity and Social Justice.